lavanya-bh/Stock-Price-Prediction/README.md

 # Stock Market Price Prediction 📈

-A machine learning project that predicts future stock prices using historical data and compares different regression models for performance.
+A deep learning project that predicts future stock prices using historical data and compares different regression models for performance.

 ## 🎯 Objective